Skip to main content

 BPC-157

 Standard vials are 5 mg.
-Most people reconstitute with 2 - 2.5 ml of bacteriostatic water.
+Most protocols reconstitute with 2 - 2.5 ml of bacteriostatic water.
 Typical doses range from 250 - 500 mcg once or twice daily.
 See the BPC-157 calculator.

 Semaglutide

-Often comes as a pre-mixed solution with the concentration printed on the label.
-Don't assume the concentration matches another supplier's product - check every time.
-Doses start low (0.25 mg/week) and titrate up.
+Often supplied as a pre-mixed solution with the concentration printed on the label.
+Do not assume the concentration matches another supplier's product; verify it every time.
+Doses start low (0.25 mg/week) and titrate up (Ozempic, DailyMed/FDA).
 The semaglutide calculator covers both lyophilized and pre-mixed forms.

 TB-500